LaboratoireMecaniqueLille/crappy/docs/source/concepts/blocks_links_labels.rst

 Modifiers are suitable for small transformations such as renaming, scaling, filtering, or selecting values.
 A calculation that is slow or has its own lifecycle is clearer as a dedicated Block.
+The :doc:`../tutorials/modifiers` tutorial demonstrates a Modifier that adds a calculated label.

 Receiving rates and missing data
 --------------------------------